PATH (rail system): Route operation

 PATH operates 24 hours a day, seven days a week.
-During weekday hours, PATH operates four train services, direct descendants of the four original services operated by the H&M, using three terminals in New Jersey and two in Manhattan.
-During late nights, weekends, and holidays, PATH operates two services from two terminals in New Jersey and two in Manhattan.
+During the daytime, PATH operates four train services, direct descendants of the four original services operated by the H&M, using three terminals in New Jersey and two in Manhattan.
+During late nights and weekend mornings, PATH operates two services from two terminals in New Jersey and two in Manhattan.

 Each line is represented by a unique color on timetables and service maps, which also corresponds to the color of the marker lights on the front of trains.
 The Journal Square–33rd Street (via Hoboken) service is the only line represented by two colors (yellow and blue), since it is a late-night/weekend/holiday combination of PATH's two midtown services, Journal Square–33rd Street and Hoboken–33rd Street.
 During peak hours, trains operate every four to eight minutes on each service.
 Every PATH station except Newark and Harrison is served by a train every two to three minutes, for a peak-hour service of 20–30 trains per hour.